PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 evaluation/coverage smoke passed with `3 passed`.
 No Tier corpus conversion was run.

+The generic indexed MUL-square constant-fold checkpoint compiles the complete prior committed YOLO-named function AST and preserves exact valid ModelIR and statistics for one and two simultaneous matches.
+A separate differential check proves that a public square intermediate, formerly rewritten despite losing its producer contract, is now a complete no-op.
+Focused coverage verifies one-index multi-match execution, all pre/anchor/scale constant-side combinations, maintained-index and LayoutState equivalence, float16 fused values, normalized metadata, quantization cloning, batch compaction, public/fan-out guards for all three intermediates, singleton and finite pre-scale, floating anchor/scale, finite result, exact self-square, missing constants, no-MUL/no-index/no-prune, and generic ownership with `18 passed`.
+Architecture, core, pass-efficiency, constant-fold, and indexed fold coverage passed with `234 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/ evaluation/coverage smoke passed with `3 passed`.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The